-Summary: It’s the Sun vs CO2.
+Summary: Climate is mostly determined by the Sun and CO2.

-The bottom line is, these two main factors that have been determining the climate on all the rocky planets in our solar system, including Earth, ever since the planets were born:
+The bottom line is, two main factors that have been determining the climate on all the rocky planets in our solar system, including Earth, ever since the planets were born:

 - The Sun: turning up the raw heat, so far by over 77°C (change of 132°F), from -95oC to -18oC.